Buyer GuideOperator playbook

 The honest recommendation

-For SMB operators (1–10 locations, mixed supplier channels, $10K–$500K monthly purchases) where the closed loop matters: LineNow is the right fit because the architecture is built around real-time POS sync feeding closed-loop procurement, not as an afterthought.
+For SMB operators (1–10 locations, mixed supplier channels, $10K–$500K monthly purchases) where the closed loop matters: LineNow is a strong fit to evaluate because the architecture is built around channel-aware POS and sales sync feeding closed-loop procurement, not as an afterthought.

 For Shopify-first operators with forecasting as the primary need and supplier comms not the bottleneck: Inventory Planner is the better fit.